 This course introduces the student to musicianship, theory, musical materials and procedures.
 Integrates aspects of melody, harmony, texture, rhythm, form, musical analysis, elementary composition and, to some extent, history and style.
 Musicianship skills such as dictation and other listening skills, sight-singing, and keyboard harmony may be taught as a part of the course.
-All students are required to pay the fee assessed by E.T.S. (unless a fee waiver is granted) and to take the advanced placement examination in May.
+All students are required to take the advanced placement examination in May.